 Short loan stickers shall be removed from items by the owning library when they are no longer needed, i.e., when holds are no longer trapped on checkin.

 It is optional to code short loan materials for loan period 4 in item records.

+A member library may maintain a Lucky Day collection – a collection of items that cannot be placed on hold and are only available to be checked out at the owning library – under the following guidelines:

+For each item in the Lucky Day collection, the library must also provide a matching copy of the exact same item for the shared circulating collection.

+Grade 1 and Grade 2 libraries must limit the number of items in their Lucky Day collection to 0.5% of the total items in their collection.

 Deviation from the Standard Practice